|

 Heart Failure - Heart Failure is defined as a state of abnormality of the cardiac function where the rate of pumping blood by the heart does not commensurate with the requirement of peripheral tissues.

-Cardiac Arrest - Cardiac Arrest is defined as the failure and stopping of the pumping action of the heart.
+Cardiac Arrest – Cardiac Arrest is defined as the failure and stop of the pumping action of the heart.